• Agriculture 30G

 • Woodworking Design 30S

-• Grade 12 Electives
+• Any Grade 12 Electives

-This optional course examines agriculture in three general ways: we examine the science behind the production of plants and animals for food.
+This optional course examines agriculture in three general ways: we examine the industries and science behind the production of plants and animals for food.
 We also examine the issues, whatever they happen to be at the time, related to agriculture in Manitoba’s southeast.
 Lastly, to link farming and food, we have many food labs to make understanding this connection both tasty and relevant.

 In addition to skills acquired in Band 20S, students will continue to develop and extend range and refine articulations on their instrument of choice, extend use of rhythmic notation to include increasingly complex patterns and continue their efforts to become discerning consumers and producers of music.
 Attendance is again required at all Concert events, and possibly an end of year Concert Tour, as planned by the music department.
 Be prepared for solo performances in front of your peers.
 Prerequisite: Band 20S